dilyanpalauzov/openhab-voltronic-inverter/bundles/org.openhab.automation.java223light/README.md

 - `@Trigger`, `@Conditions`, `@Rule` have many parameter.
 Some parameters add functionality, others can overwrite default behavior (for example using the method name for the label of a rule).
 - Pre-made event objects that you can use as a parameter in a rule are defined in the package `helper.rules.eventinfo`.
 You can define your own if some are missing (do not hesitate to make a Pull Request)
 - If you want all the triggering event input parameters in a map for a rule, you can use the parameter `Map<String, ?> inputs`.
-- You can set the `@Rule` annotation on a method, but also on many type of field containing code to execute, such as Function, Runnable...
-Take a look at the class `Java223Rule` for an exhaustive list of what is supported.
-You can even switch the value of the field containing code at runtime, thus making the code your rule execute even more dynamic.

 <a id="sharedcache"></a>